 - Are Cover Letters Necessary?

-Got any application letter questions?
-Need more assistance writing cover letters for teachers or a cover letter for teacher assistant jobs?
+Got any teaching application cover letter questions?
+Need more assistance writing cover letters for teachers or a cover letter for teaching jobs?
 Head to the comments section below and leave a message.
 We’ll be happy to help!